audriga/postfixadmin-scim-api/README.md

 * For now, only Super Admins are allowed to use the SCIM API
 * Super Admins are authorized to perform all operations on all resources through the SCIM API
 * Domain Admins and regular users will get a HTTP 401 error on all operations through the SCIM API

+## SCIM clients

+* **postfixadmin-scim-api** was successfully tested with [Azure AD](https://learn.microsoft.com/en-us/azure/active-directory/fundamentals/sync-scim) as a SCIM client
+* **postfixadmin-scim-api** should be compatible with any SCIM v2.0 client
+* For a [Keycloack](https://www.keycloak.org/) client, you can have a look here: https://lab.libreho.st/libre.sh/scim/keycloak-scim

 ## Example calls